denwilliams/blog/about.md

 title: About
 ---

-In the interest of not duplicating myself... [see my website](http://denwilliams.net).
+Lesson #101, don't denormalize data already on [see website](http://denwilliams.net).